 Wichita is a large city located in the state of Kansas.
 With a population of 389,938 people and 104 constituent neighborhoods, Wichita is the largest community in Kansas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Wichita is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Wichita isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Wichita are a mix of both white- and blue-collar jobs.
 Overall, Wichita is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Wichita who work in office and administrative support (11.67%), sales jobs (10.28%), and management occupations (8.11%).

 Also of interest is that Wichita has more people living here who work in computers and math than 95% of the places in the US.

 Wichita is a popular destination for single career-starters.
 One thing that you will notice when you are out and about town is that there is a large population of people who are young, single, educated, and upwardly-mobile career starters out at restaurants, listening to live music, and enjoying other activities.
 They are a real visible part of the culture of Wichita.
 This makes Wichita a good place to live for young professionals.
 With so many people in this demographic, Wichita presents many opportunities for single professionals to enjoy themselves, socialize, and to create lasting relationships.